SANUSq: Liposomal Vitamin D3+K2 (MK7) - 60ml

 - Supports healthy muscle functions

-- Improves chronic musculoskeletal pain and fatigue symptoms associated with fibromyalgia
+- Improves chronic pain and fatigue symptoms associated with fibromyalgia

 - Regulate blood pressure